defenseunicorns/leapfrogai/website/content/en/docs/local-deploy-guide/dependencies.md

 ### Install Docker

 - Follow the [instructions](https://docs.docker.com/engine/install/) to install Docker onto your system.
-- For systems using an NVIDIA GPU, it is necessary to modify the Docker runtime to NVIDIA.
-Refer to the GPU instructions below for guidance on making this adjustment.
+- Systems using an NVIDIA GPU must also follow the [GPU instructions below](#gpu-specific-instructions)

 ### Install Kubectl